Mikyx-1/KeyRegistry/README.md

 5. Open a pull request.

 ## License
-Regy is licensed under the [MIT License](LICENSE).
+Regy is licensed under the [Apache License 2.0](LICENSE).
 See the LICENSE file for details.